sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/02-EVM-Substrate-example.md

 :::

 :::danger
- We will make use of an example Ethereum wallet ("0xD31E89feccCf6f2DE10EaC92ADffF48D802b695C"), whose private key is hardcoded into the example, as well as a Substrate address ("5CDQJk6kxvBcjauhrogUc9B8vhbdXhRscp1tGEUmniryF1Vt", which derives to "3zmVCqbvMRgtrt48zR8C5Kz3Ast6sVsdMXNJt2mAETj7s2z8" in Phala-Rococo).
+ We will make use of an example Ethereum wallet ("0xD31E89feccCf6f2DE10EaC92ADffF48D802b695C"), whose private key is hardcoded into the example, as well as a Substrate address ("5CDQJk6kxvBcjauhrogUc9B8vhbdXhRscp1tGEUmniryF1Vt", which derives to "3zmVCqbvMRgtrt48zR8C5Kz3Ast6sVsdMXNJt2mAETj7s2z8" in Rococo-Phala).
 Please note that these are for example use only. **Never expose your private key, it could result in the complete loss of your funds.**
 :::

 ### EVM-to-Substrate Token Transfer Example